deic-dk/kubernetes_backend/README.md

 It has a wildcard TLS certificate that allows it to make an ingress for each user pod with a unique subdomain prefix.
 It supports pulling docker images from a local registry.
 Its runtime configuration can be overwritten with environment variables, and stdout is available in kubernetes logs.
-If the backend is restarted, state is recovered, i.e. cached information about the running user pods.
+If the apiserver is restarted, it recovers the state that it would have had (cached tokens for quickly responding to get_pods)
 Tests can be run in a separate namespace without downtime.

 ## API